MPI-EVA-Archaeogenetics/Autorun_eager/README.md

 Currently uses eager version `2.4.1` and profiles `eva,archgen,medium_data,autorun` across all runs, with the `SG` or `TF` profiles used for their respective data types.

+The outputs are saved with the same directory structure as the inputs, but in a separate parent directory.
 ```
 eager_outputs
 ├── SG